EARTH FAULT PROTECTION RELAY 50N/51N

 The connection of an earth fault protection relay using a special type of CT known as a core-balance CT, which encircles the three-phase conductors is also shown in the figure.

-COMBINED EARTH FAULT PROTECTION AND PHASE FAULT PROTECTIVE SCHEME
+EARTH FAULT PROTECTION VS PHASE FAULT PROTECTION

 DIRECTIONAL EARTH FAULT PROTECTION RELAY